techdivision/import-docs/pages/02.getting-started/03.configuration/docs.38.md

 }
 ```

-> This is only possible, if the additional library uses the same Composer autoloader as M2IF - Simple Console Tool does.
-This means, if you're using the PHAR version of M2IF, **MUST** use the `additional-vendor-dirs` directive!!!!
+!
+This is **ONLY** possible, if the extension library uses the **SAME** Composer autoloader as M2IF - Simple Console Tool does.
+By implication, if you're using the PHAR version of M2IF, **MUST** use the `additional-vendor-dirs` directive!!!!

 ##### Additional Vendor Directories